-The annual Lyrid meteor shower is active each year from about April 16 to 25.
-In 2017, the peak of this shower – which tends to come in a burst and usually lasts for less than a day – is expected to fall on the morning of April 22, with little or no interference from the slender waning crescent moon.
-The greatest number of meteors usually fall during the few hours before dawn.
-All in all the Lyrid meteor shower prospects look pretty good for 2017, though meteor showers are notorious for their fickle and not totally predictable nature!
-Follow the links below to learn more about April’s shooting stars!
+The annual Lyrid meteor shower peaks Saturday night and early Sunday morning!
+It’s active each year from about April 16 to 25.
+In 2018, the peak of this shower – which tends to come in a burst and usually lasts for less than a day – is expected to fall on the morning of April 22, with little or no interference from the waxing moon.

-Of course, meteor showers are notorious for defying the most careful predictions.
-The Lyrids stand as no exception.
-An outburst of Lyrid meteors is always a possibility (though no Lyrid outburst is predicted for 2017).
+An outburst of Lyrid meteors is always a possibility, too, though no Lyrid outburst is predicted for 2018.

-For instance, American observers saw an outburst of nearly 100 Lyrid meteors per hour in 1982.
+In 1982, American observers did see an outburst of nearly 100 Lyrid meteors per hour.
 Around 100 meteors per hour were seen in Greece in 1922 and from Japan in 1945.

-By the way, if you do see a meteor … notice whether it leaves a persistent train – that is, an ionized gas trail that glows for a few seconds after the meteor has passed.
+If you see a meteor … notice whether it leaves a persistent train – that is, an ionized gas trail that glows for a few seconds after the meteor has passed.
 About a quarter of Lyrid meteors do leave persistent trains.

+It’s not true you need to recognize a meteor shower’s radiant point in order to see any meteors.
 You don’t need to identify Vega or its constellation Lyra in order to watch the Lyrid meteor shower.
-The idea that you must recognize a meteor shower’s radiant point in order to see any meteors is completely false.
-Any meteors visible the sky often appear unexpectedly, in any and all parts of the sky.
+Any meteors visible in the sky will likely appear unexpectedly, in any and all parts of the sky.

 Around the Lyrids’ peak, the star Vega rises above your local horizon – in the northeast – around 9 to 10 p.m. local time (that’s the time on your clock, from Northern Hemisphere locations).
 It climbs upward through the night.
 By midnight, Vega is high enough in the sky that meteors radiating from her direction streak across your sky.